Guide To Undergraduate Instructional Assistants

 See Resources in the section on High School Physics Teacher Preparation for programs that include resources for pedagogy courses to future high school teachers, which could also be used in training for undergraduate instructional assistants.

-See Resources and Evidence in the section on Implementing Research-Based Instructional Practices for resources for learning about research-based instructional practices that can be used in training activities designed for undergraduate instructional assistants.
+See Resources and Evidence in the section on Implementing Research-Based Teaching in Your Classroom for resources for learning about research-based teaching that can be used in training activities designed for undergraduate instructional assistants.

 See Resources and Evidence in the section on Equity, Diversity, and Inclusion for resources for learning about equity, diversity, and inclusion that can be used in training for undergraduate instructional assistants.